-This summer, the Museum of Portable Sound will present this erasure as the basis for a temporary summer blockbuster exhibition marking the 50th anniversary of the Watergate break-in scandal.
+This summer, the Museum of Portable Sound presents this erasure as the basis for a summer blockbuster exhibition marking the 50th anniversary of the Watergate break-in scandal.

-18 1/2 Minutes: The Erasure of Watergate Tape 342 will allow visitors to hear the entire erasure for themselves while perusing once-secret US government documents and other paraphernalia that can only be unlocked on our website via a unique secret password.
+18 1/2 Minutes: The Erasure of Watergate Tape 342 allows visitors to hear the entire erasure for themselves while perusing (and downloading!) once-secret US government documents and other paraphernalia that can only be unlocked on our website via a unique secret password.

-Visitors will only have access to the materials for the duration of the 18 1/2 minute recording.
+Visitors only have access to the materials for the duration of the 18 1/2 minute recording.

-The longer you listen, the more you will see.
+The longer you listen, the more you will learn.

-Stay tuned for updates and more information about this historic exhibition, and follow #TheRoseMaryStretch across social media.
+For updates and more information about this historic exhibition, follow #TheRoseMaryStretch across social media.